 Shop the Post!

 That’s it for today!
 We’ll look at how to decorate this wooden chair in the next post.

-What are you thoughts for chair makeover ideas?
+What are your thoughts on chair makeover ideas?
 Share your ideas in the comments and we can inspire each other!

-And please, except my apologies if you want to keep all the scraps of fabric now!!
+And please, accept my apologies if you want to keep all the scraps of fabric now!!

 chair makeover ideas